 False Claims Act Qui Tam Whistleblower Lawyers

-False Claims Act qui tam whistleblowers, also known as relators, have enabled the government to recover nearly $30 billion.
+The qui tam provisions of the False Claims Act have been enormously effective in enlisting private citizens to combat fraud against the government.
+Qui tam whistleblowers, also known as relators, have enabled the government to recover nearly $30 billion.
 In fiscal year 2017 alone, qui tam actions brought by whistleblowers resulted in $3.4 billion in settlements and judgments, and the government paid $392 million in whistleblower awards to False Claims Act whistleblowers.

 Call us today at 202-262-8959 to find out if you might be eligible for a False Claims Act whistleblower award.
 Recently Washingtonian magazine named two of our attorneys top whistleblower lawyers.
 Click here to read reviews from clients that we have represented in whistleblower rewards and whistleblower retaliation matters.